CargoCultScientist/ny-opendata/README.md

 ## Open Task2.ipynb in Colab (one-click)

-Run in the browser — no local setup required.
+Run in the browser, no local setup required.

 Open the notebook directly in Google Colab (this link opens the notebook from this repository and commit):